pricing analysis strategies for online retail success

 Solution: Digital shelf analytics tools scan marketplaces like Amazon, eBay, and Walmart to detect unauthorized sellers.
 By monitoring listings for pricing violations or counterfeit products, brands can take swift action, such as issuing cease-and-desist letters or revoking supplier agreements.

-The Hidden Costs of Ignoring Pricing Data
+The Hidden Costs of Ignoring Pricing Analysis

 Scenario 1: A kitchenware brand notices a 15% drop in sales for its premium blender.
 Without pricing analytics, they assume demand has declined.
 In reality, an unauthorized seller on eBay is offering the same blender at 30% off, diverting traffic and tarnishing the brand’s luxury image.